Science and technology in Uganda: Innovation hubs

 Business incubation and innovation are being promoted by several Ugandan institutions, including the Uganda Industrial Research Institute and the Uganda Investment Authority.
 The latter is a parastatal agency which works in conjunction with the government to facilitate private sector investment.
 One of the authority's most flourishing sectors is ICT (Information and Communications Technology).
 This sector has seen major investment in recent years to develop Uganda's backbone infrastructure network, which consists of fibre-optic cables and related equipment, as well as mobile broadband infrastructure.

 Uganda has an innovation hub named Hive Colab, which was launched in 2010 by AfriLabs and is headed by Barbara Birungi.
 It serves as a collaborative space to facilitate interaction among technology entrepreneurs, web and mobile app developers, designers, investors, venture capitalists and donors.
 Hive Colab provides facilities, support and advice to members to help them launch successful start-up enterprises.
 The hub offers a virtual incubation platform that is intended to assist entrepreneurial activity, particularly in rural areas.
-It's three programme focus areas are ICT and mobile technologies, climate technologies and agribusiness innovation.
+Its three programme focus areas are ICT and mobile technologies, climate technologies and agribusiness innovation.

 Another incubator, the Consortium for enhancing University Responsiveness to Agribusiness Development Limited (CURAD), is a public–private partnership which targets young innovators in the agribusiness sector with the goal of generating new enterprises and employment.
 This non-profit company was launched in May 2014 and is based at Makerere University.

 In September 2013, the government launched a Business Process Outsourcing Incubation Centre at the Uganda Bureau of Statistics House.
 The facility can accommodate 250 agents and is run by three private companies.
 The Government of Uganda has targeted this industry to address youth unemployment and stimulate investment in information-technology-enabled services.